aaronbieber/ssp/content/posts/you-probably-don-t-need-an-f-2-8-lens.md

 Nando, my man, I write this with respect for your attempt, but, _have an opinion_, dude.

-In my opinion, the majority of people don't actually need an f/2.8 (or wider) lens.
+In my opinion, the majority of people don't actually need an f/2.8 (or faster) lens.
 The chances are pretty good that even if you have one, you shoot wide open with it pretty infrequently.
 If your particular business or artistic interest lives in that zone of luscious bokeh or low-light performance, you already know